Department of Computing Sciences

 In STEM Club supports, celebrates, and advocates internationally for the engagement of women in all aspects of the STEM field, providing programs and services to members and working in the community to advance the contributions of technical women.

 - The Women in STEM Student Club was originally the Women in Computing Student Club.
 The members expanded the club to include all STEM fields.
-The Women in STEM Student Club is not the same thing as the Women in STEM Fellowship.
+The Women in STEM Student Club is not the same thing as the Women Empowerment in STEM program, which is a funded program for the advancement of Women in STEM at CCU.